 1400 years ago people thought that the sky is blue and the sun is yellow.
 Today we know that this is false; the sky is black and the sun is white.

 So black is the true color of the sky.
-However this was portrayed in the Quran 1400 years it was discovered.
+This was known recently, however this was portrayed in the Quran 1400 years it was discovered.
 The Quran says the sky has the same color as tar.

 "Muhl مُهْلِ " means tar.
 Tar is black in color.
 Today we know why the sky looks like tar; because the sky is actually black.